 Highlights: Panorama Museum, Chersonesus, Balaclava battlefield

 The Sevastopol cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
-By zooming-out you can see other cruise ship ports located near Sevastopol, Ukraine.
+By zooming-out you can see other cruise ship ports located near Sevastopol, Crimea, Russia.

 If you lose the Sevastopol location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.